 \section{Related Work}

-\paragraph{Object-centric learning from single view} Recent breakthroughs focus on aggregating the input into multiple slots based on the attention mechanism.
-AIR \cite[]{eslami2016attend} extracts the object representations with variable numbers based on the bounding box attention \cite[]{jaderberg2015spatial}.
-SQAIR \cite[]{kosiorek2018sequential} extends AIR to videos.
-SPACE \cite[]{lin2019space} and GMIOO \cite[]{yuan2019generative} both design the background modeling separately and model the occlusion from different perspectives.
+\textbf{Single-View Object-Centric Learning.} Recent advances mainly focus on aggregating the input image into multiple slots based on the attention mechanism.
+AIR \cite[]{eslami2016attend} extracts a variable number of object representations based on the bounding-box attention \cite[]{jaderberg2015spatial}.
+SQAIR \cite[]{kosiorek2018sequential} further extends AIR to videos.
+Both SPACE \cite[]{lin2019space} and GMIOO \cite[]{yuan2019generative} model the background separately and model occlusions from different perspectives.
 SCALOR \cite[]{jiang2019scalor} implements object discovery and tracking in videos with dynamic backgrounds based on SPACE.
-G-SWM \cite[]{lin2020improving} integrates the advantages of the current model on videos and models the multimodal uncertainty.
-MONet \cite[]{burgess2019monet} uses the attention network to iteratively infer the mask and then extract representations using masked features.
-GENESIS \cite[]{engelcke2020genesis} additionally models the layout of scenes based on MONet.
-GENESIS-V2 \cite[]{engelcke2021genesis} infers the attention masks inspired by instance coloring applied previously in supervised instance segmentation.
-Slot Attention \cite[]{locatello2020object} and EfficientMORL \cite[]{emami2021efficient} randomly initialize the embedding of objects and then use a GRU to compute the feature similarities between representations and local features.
-ADI \cite[]{yuan2021knowledge} proposes a continual learning strategy, and has made preliminary explorations in the acquisition and utilization of knowledge. \paragraph{Object-centric learning from multi view} We can simplify the recent advances to tow categories: models with viewpoint annotations and models without viewpoint annotations.
-GQN \cite[]{eslami2018neural} uses the viewpoint annotations to build the single-object scene.
-Given novel view annotations, single-object 2D images can be generated.
-MulMON \cite[]{li2020learning} models the multi-object multi-view scenes according to view annotations.
-The double-level iterative inference is conducted to achieve both multi-object segmentation and prediction.
-ROOTS \cite[]{chen2021roots} divides the three-dimensional space into equal-spaced grids and discovers objects in different grids.
-The model also considers the occlusion and makes the prediction with viewpoint annotations.
-SIMONe \cite[]{kabra2021simone} and OCLOC \cite[]{yuan2022unsupervised} are the recent viewpoint-free models.
-They learn the view representations and object-centric representations separately.
-The difference is that SIMONe learns representations from videos and can recompose representations to novel scenes, while OCLOC models scenes from discrete viewpoints.
+G-SWM \cite[]{lin2020improving} integrates the advantages of current models on videos and further models the multimodal uncertainty.
+MONet \cite[]{burgess2019monet} adopts the attention network to iteratively infer masks and then extract object-centric representations based on masked features.
+GENESIS \cite[]{engelcke2020genesis} additionally models layouts of scenes based on MONet.
+GENESIS-V2 \cite[]{engelcke2021genesis} infers the attention masks inspired by instance coloring previously used in supervised instance segmentation.
+Slot Attention \cite[]{locatello2020object} and EfficientMORL \cite[]{emami2021efficient} randomly initialize the embeddings of objects in the slots to compute the similarities between the embeddings and local features.
+ADI \cite[]{yuan2021knowledge} proposes a continual learning strategy and makes pilot explorations in the acquisition and exploitation of knowledge.

-Object-centric learning is not limited to the above work, more details can be referred to \cite[]{yuan2022compositional}.